SDXorg/pysd/docs/structure/vensim_translation.rst

 Lookups
 ^^^^^^^
-Vensim Lookups expressions are supported they can be given hardcoded, using `GET LOOKUPS` function or using `WITH LOOKUPS` function.
+Vensim Lookups expressions are supported.
+They can be defined using hardcoded values, using `GET LOOKUPS` function or using `WITH LOOKUPS` function.

 Data
 ^^^^
-Data definitions from GET functions and empty definitions (no expressions, Vensim uses a VDF file) are supported.
-This definitions can include or not any of the possible interpolation keywords: :INTERPOLATE:, :LOOK FORWARD:, :HOLD BACKWARD:, :RAW:.
-This keywords will be stored in the 'keyword' argument of :py:class:`AbstractData` as 'interpolate', 'look_forward', 'hold_backward' and 'raw', respectively.
-The Abstract Structure for GET XLS/DATA is given in the supported get functions table, the Abstract Structure for the empty Data declarations is a :py:class:`DataStructure`.
+Data definitions with GET functions and with empty definitions (no expressions, Vensim uses a VDF file) are supported.
+These definitions may or may not include any of the possible interpolation keywords: :INTERPOLATE:, :LOOK FORWARD:, :HOLD BACKWARD:, :RAW:.
+These keywords will be stored in the 'keyword' argument of :py:class:`AbstractData` as 'interpolate', 'look_forward', 'hold_backward' and 'raw', respectively.
+The Abstract Structure for GET XLS/DATA is given in the supported GET functions table.
+The Abstract Structure for the empty Data declarations is a :py:class:`DataStructure`.

-For the moment, any specific functions applying over data are supported (e.g. SHIFT IF TRUE, TIME SHIFT...), but they may be includded in the future.
+For the moment, any specific functions applying over data are supported (e.g. SHIFT IF TRUE, TIME SHIFT...), but new ones may be includded in the future.

 Macro
 ^^^^^
-Vensim macros are supported, The macro content between the keywords \:MACRO: and \:END OF MACRO: is classified as a section of the model and used for latelly build an independent section from the rest of the model.
+Vensim macros are supported.
+The macro content between the keywords \:MACRO: and \:END OF MACRO: is classified as a section of the model and is subsequently sused to build an independent section from the rest of the model.

 Planed New Functions and Features
 ---------------------------------